s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

   - S3 Managed Keys
   - AWS KMS
   - Customer Provided Keys
+- Can enforcing encryption with a bucket policy

 ## S3 Versioning
 - Stores all versions of an object
 - Useful for backup, rollbacks
+- cannot be disabled once enabled
 - Integrates with lifecycle rules
 - MFA delete for added security

+## S3 Object Lock and Glacier Vault Lock
+- S3 Object Lock to store objects using a write once, read many (WORM) model
+- Governace mode
+  - user can't overrite or delete an obj or alart it's lock unless they have special permissions
+- Compliance mode
+  - stop anyone to overrite or delete an object
+- S3 Galcier Vault Lock
+  - apply to Glacier

 ## S3 Lifecycle Management
 - Automates data movement between storage tiers